bangcorrupt/freetribe-docs/docs/dsp-architecture.md

 `freetribe/dsp/src/kernel/knl_*`

 The kernel orchestrates a set of services, built on device and peripheral drivers.
-The rest of this section looks at each layer, from the hardware up.
+The rest of this section looks at each layer, from the peripheral drivers up.

 ### Peripheral

 `freetribe/dsp/src/kernel/peripheral/per_*`

-The peripheral layer accesses hardware registers directly to initialise and control DSP peripherals, such as SPI or SPORT (for i2s).
+The peripheral layer initialises and controls DSP peripherals, such as SPI or SPORT (for i2s).
 Currently, Interrupt Service Routines push directly to queues in the peripheral driver.
 Queues should be moved up to a device layer, with ISRs executing optional callback functions.